lore-blog/lore-blog.github.io/_posts/2020-04-20-remote-teaching.md

 type: blog
 ---

-The global switch to online learning during the COVID-19 pandemic may be the new normal for many educational institutions going forward.
+The global Switch to online learning during the COVID-19 pandemic may be the new normal for many educational institutions going forward.
 However, having lectures recorded and uploaded on to a learning management system (LMS) may not be enough to impart a holistic education.

 ![remote-teaching](/assets/images/articles/remote-teaching-1.jpg){:class="img-center"}